sybrenjansen/mpire/docs/usage/map.rst

 ``**``-operator, as you would expect.
 So it doesn't matter in what order the keys are stored.
 This should work for ``collection.OrderedDict`` objects as well.

-If you want to pass those dictionaries in example 4 as a whole to, for example, the following function:
+If you want to pass those dictionaries in example 4 as a whole to the following function, for example:

 .. code-block:: python